-- If a prospective consumer, at the point of access, expresses his/her preference for an abstinence-based treatment approach, the access worker will obtain a signed "MSHN Informed Consent" form (See Appendix D) that attests that the consumer was informed in an objective and non-judgmental way about other treatment options including MAT, and attest that the consumer is choosing an abstinence-based provider from an informed perspective.
-This includes the consumer's acknowledgement of receipt of MSHN's informational handout/grid titled "Recovery Pathways for Opioid Use Disorder."
-(See Appendix E). - When a consumer already on MAT (or considering MAT) is seeking treatment services (counseling, case management, recovery supports, and/or transitional housing) at the point of access to an AB facility, access staff a) will be accepting and non-judgmental towards MAT as a choice, b) will not pressure the consumer to make a different choice, and c) will work with that consumer to do a "warm handoff" to another provider who can provide those ancillary services while the consumer pursues his or her chosen recovery pathway that includes MAT. - Providers' policies will include language that prohibits delegitimizing, and/or stigmatizing of MAT (e.g., using either oral or written language that frames MAT as "substituting one addiction for another") either verbally with individual consumers, in written materials for consumers or for public consumption, or in the public domain.

-A consensus statement in support of inclusion was endorsed by all ten PIHP's on November 1, 2017.
+- If a prospective client, at the point of access, expresses his/her preference for an abstinence-based treatment approach, the access worker will obtain a signed "MSHN Informed Consent" form (See Appendix D) that attests that the client was informed in an objective and non-judgmental way about other treatment options including MAT, and attest that the client is choosing an abstinence-based provider from an informed perspective.
+This includes the client's acknowledgement of receipt of MSHN's informational handout/grid titled "Recovery Pathways for Opioid Use Disorder."
+(See Appendix E). - When a client already on MAT (or considering MAT) is seeking treatment services (counseling, case management, recovery supports, and/or transitional housing) at the point of access to an AB facility, access staff a) will be accepting and non-judgmental towards MAT as a choice, b) will not pressure the client to make a different choice, and c) will work with that client to do a "warm handoff" to another provider who can provide those ancillary services while the client pursues his or her chosen recovery pathway that includes MAT. - Providers' policies will include language that prohibits delegitimizing, and/or stigmatizing of MAT (e.g., using either oral or written language that frames MAT as "substituting one addiction for another") either verbally with individual, in written materials for individuals or for public consumption, or in the public domain. - A consensus statement in support of MAT inclusion was endorsed by all ten PIHP's on November 1, 2017 and subsequently included in the MDHHS contract.